Contents

 Every switch between tasks, costs, time, and attention, and when a developer jumps between three or four streams of work in a single day, velocity slows in ways that are easy to misinterpret.

-You might think the complexity increased when the real issue is simply too much work happening at the same time.
+You might think the complexity increases when the real issue is simply too much work happening at the same time.

-Almost every engineering team has at least one expert who seems to know the whole system.
+Almost every engineering team that we have come across has at least one expert who seems to know the whole system.

 It feels comforting until you realize how many decisions or pull requests rely on this one engineer.
 When they are busy, on leave, or pulled into support work, the development team stalls.